METALS-London copper declines after sharp jump in virus death toll

 Most active ShFE tin

-ARBS ($1 = 6.9813 Chinese yuan renminbi) (Reporting by Mai Nguyen; Editing by Aditya Soni and Shounak Dasgupta)
+ARBS ($1 = 6.9822 Chinese yuan renminbi) (Reporting by Mai Nguyen; Editing by Shounak Dasgupta and Amy Caren Daniel)